homespun/homespun-arduino/GroveAQ/README.md

 A report via the TSRP looks like the following.
-Note that the properties are mostly defined as 'epsilon', which means that the sensors are reporting uncalibrated data, and `node-sensor-pod` will report the current value relative to the standard deviation of the data series.
+Note that the properties are mostly defined as 'epsilon', which means that the sensors are reporting uncalibrated data, and `node-homework` will report the current value relative to the standard deviation of the data series.

         {
           "path": "/api/v1/thing/reporting",